ColinJClemence/DataScienceStuff/curriculum/week-06/1.3-web_servers_and_apis/readme.md

 ### Example 1: Movies
 The internet movie database is a large collection of data about movies.
 It can be browsed at the address: http://www.imdb.com/.

-What if we wanted to programmatically access the data in the database?
+What if we wanted to programatically access the data in the database?
 Unless we are employees of IMDB.com, we probably don't have direct access to their internal database, so we cannot perform SQL queries on their data.

 We could use scraping to retrieve data from the web page, and in some cases we will have to do exactly that.
-*Note*: check the "Terms of Service" before you scrape a website, you could be infringing their terms.
+Note: check the "Terms of Service" before you scrape a website, you could be infringing their terms.

-In other cases, the website offers a way to programmatically access data from their database.
+In other cases, the website offers a way to programatically access data from their database.
 That's an API.

 In the case of movies, this is offered by http://www.omdbapi.com/

 1. Let's try for example to retrieve the data about the "Avengers" movie in 2015: